-Construction and Land Development - The Company originates loans to finance construction projects including faithbased and commercial projects.
+Construction and Land Development - The Company originates loans to finance construction projects including faith-based and commercial projects.
 Construction loans are generally collateralized by first liens on the real estate and have floating interest rates.
 The primary risks of construction loans are construction completion and timing risk.
 Adverse economic conditions may negatively impact the borrowers' ability to complete the project.
 Additionally, the fair value of the underlying collateral may fluctuate as market conditions change.

 The ACL is calculated as the difference between the amortized cost basis of the loan portfolio and the projections from the weighted-average remaining maturity ("WARM") model that the Company developed.
 The WARM model utilizes an attrition analysis, including events such as payoffs, matured loans, and renewals in the borrowers' control, to anticipate the length of time it would take for each portfolio segment to runoff.
 Management incorporates a one-year GDP forecast and an immediate reversion to peer historical loss rates to determine the annual charge off rates over the estimated life of the loans.
-After the reasonable and supportable forecast period, the model reverts to long-run /historical average loss rates of its peers.
-However, for the faith-based CRE ACL, loss rates are determined using the Company's long-run historical averages, as this loan segment is unique to the Company and does not represent a more than nominal percentage of peer loan portfolios.
+After the reasonable and supportable forecast period, the model reverts to long-run historical average loss rates of its peers.
+However, for the faith-based CRE ACL, beyond the reasonable and supportable forecast period, loss rates are reverted immediately to the Company's long-run historical averages, as this represents a unique loan segment to the peer portfolios.
 The economic forecast is based on management's assessment of the length and pattern of the current economic cycle.
 The resulting annual charge off rate determined for each year in the WARM model is applied to the loan balances estimated in the attrition analysis.